 The required summer reading text is The Things They Carried by Tim O’Brien.
 The English 2 Honors summer assignment is due on the first day of school, August 13th.
 The texts for the year may include works such as The Great Gatsby by F. Scott Fitzgerald, The Color of Water by James McBride, The Joy Luck Club by Amy Tan, The Secret Life of Bees by Sue Monk Kidd, and Macbeth by William Shakespeare.

-The required summer reading text is the autobiography Narrative of the Life of Frederick Douglass (unabridged); the English 3 Honors summer assignment is due during the first week of school.
+The required summer reading text is the autobiography Narrative of the Life of Frederick Douglass (unabridged); the English 3 Honors summer assignment [edited and replaced on June 18th to correct a typo regarding the coming school year] is due during the first week of school.
 The other works of literature that students may be reading throughout the school year include Their Eyes Were Watching God by Zora Neale Hurston, Ethan Frome by Edith Wharton, and The Kite Runner by Khaled Hosseini.

 The required summer reading is Grendel by John Gardner; the English 4 Honors summer assignment is due on August 13th.
 Texts for the year may include works such as Beowulf, The Taming of the Shrew by William Shakespeare, Frankenstein by Mary Shelley, Dracula by Bram Stoker, The Canterbury Tales by Geoffrey Chaucer, and Joseph Conrad’s Heart of Darkness.